 Revised Program Structure

-The new curriculum has been implemented since the Fall semester of 2013.
+The new curriculum will be implemented from the Fall semester of 2017.

 |6 Compulsory Courses||3 Compulsory Courses|

 |“Academic” Thesis option only||“Academic”, “Creative” or “Applied” Thesis Options|

 Changes to the program were made in response to comments from Faculty and students who desired greater flexibility.
 The new program responds by reducing the number of compulsory courses and offering more thesis options.
 It also spreads the time required to complete course work from 2 semesters to 3.
 We believe this will help you make a better transition from undergraduate to graduate studies, comprehend the knowledge and skills taught in each course, and be better prepared to complete the program.

 - Students will be admitted in accordance with the University Admission Regulations.

 - The Master in Communication and New Media program can be taken by students who graduated with a four-year degree (Licenciatura or equivalent) in communication or communication-related disciplines, with a minimum overall grade point average of 70% (C+; 2.3 on a 4.0 GPA scale; 14 on a 20 point of scale according to the portuguese system).

 - preference will be given to applicants with a background in social science and well-developed research interest in journalism or communication.

 - All applicants MUST have a minimum TOEFL score of 580 (paper-based test) or 237 (computer-based test) or 93 (internet-based test) or have a minimum IELTS score of 6.5 or have a minimum score of 500 for New College English Test Band Six (CET6) of Chinese mainland or its equivalence unless they:

 - obtained a grade C or above in the Use of English in Advanced Level Examinations; or